 During the course of the last century, the tie was at the center of many works of art, such as in the Italian painter Modigliani’s “Ritratto di Donna con Cravatta Nera.”

-It has also been made famous by a number of elegant and iconic figures from the worlds of film, politics and business: Marcello Mastroianni, Sean Connery, Gregory Peck, Robert Redford, John Fitzgerald Kennedy and Giovanni Agnelli.
+A number of elegant and iconic movie stars, politicians and businss men made it famous: Marcello Mastroianni, Sean Connery, Gregory Peck, Robert Redford, John Fitzgerald Kennedy and Giovanni Agnelli.